When You Hire a Painter

 I am sure many of you have taken a sample of paint from a wall or piece of trim and taken it to the paint dealer and asked them to match it.
 They will take taht sample and use a photo spectrometer to arrive at the colors to mix your new paint color.
 You think it is going to be a perfect match when the paint salesman mixs up your paint.
 Wrong!
 The paint color piece you brought in (the sample to be analyzed) may be from a different paint company than the one who just analyzed your sample.
 The problem is very simple… the new paint may never be able to match the sample because of the basic ingredients in the new paint. many years of experience in this has shown me that I can never match the exact color with a computer and many times not even by mixing the paint myself with my own titration methods.
 You simply cannot do it.

-I have owned my own paint stores and my own paint line which I designed and developed over 300 paint colors form my private labels.
+I have owned my own paint stores and my own paint line which I designed and developed with over 350 paint colors from with my private labels.
 I have prepared thousands of gallons of paints over the years and I am always ready to discuss these issues with you.
 I am always amazed when a client calls me after their painter has put finished and they are not pleased with the colors.
 Invariably, the painter used a different company than the one specified and said it was a perfect match.
 What a waste of time and money.
 I have a few other very important tips for clients and painters alike.
 Just click below on “Paint Tips” if you are interested.

 Thanks for taking the time to read this and helping to make your painting experience the best it can be!